Follow this tutorial to start signing everything.

 that can be used to launch two instances of and two instances of Mirth Connect using the following command:

-After running the docker compose
+docker compose

 command above, the channels are created and started.
 The following output on your terminal window indicates that the all containers are operational and that you are ready to continue the tutorial: